startup_scripts/bluesky-4idh

 When running from a script (not interactive), pass all arguments to experiment_setup() as keywords so it does not prompt:

-from id4_common.utils.experiment_utils import experiment_setup
+from id4_common.utils.experiment_utils import experiment_setup, experiment

 from apsbits.utils.config_loaders import get_config